 "Ah.
 Yes.
 Thank you," she whispered.
 "I… I… Uwhaaaa….!"
 The entirety of the events finally sunk into her mind and her body shook in fear.
 She clutched the man's shirt and cried her heart out.
 "Whaaaaa…!"

 All the red haired driver could do was awkwardly hold her a little tighter and rub her back in reassurance.
 Apparently dealing with crying girls wasn't his forte.

 It took Shinobu five minutes to finally stop crying.

 "Feeling better now?"
 He asked when the sobbing finally subsided.
 She nodded in response.

-"Oh man," the biker with an unconscious girl in his arms sighed.
-Nope, dealing with women definitely wasn't his forte.
+"Oh, man," the biker with a now unconscious girl in his arms sighed.
+Definitely not his forte.

 Shinobu came to her senses around half an hour later.
-Opening her eyes she found herself staring at the sky.
-She pulled herself to a sitting position.
-She had been laying on a bench in a park not too far from the Hinata-sou.
-How did she end up there?
+Opening her eyes she found herself staring at the clear sky and promptly pulled herself to a sitting position.
+She had been laying on a bench in a park not too far from the dormitory.
+How did she end up there again?

 His face was another matter altogether.
 He had the oddest pair of eyes under the most vivid tinge of red hairs ,save of a white fringe right above the middle of his forehead.
 He was slightly tanned and the color of his skin complemented his eyes giving him a roguish look.

 From where he was seated Shinobu could guess that her head had been resting on his legs until moments before and a new wave of embarrassment washed over her.